CodeMettle/amq_null_body_repro/README.md

  separate topics (1 topic for each of the original messages)
 * Starts 3 connections on NIO transports, each listening to all 3 topics, does nothing with those messages upon receiving them
 * Starts 3 connections on VM transports, each listening to all 3 topics.
-One of these connections logs messages that have `null` bodies (which, of course, should be none of the messages)
+ These connections log messages that have `null` bodies (which, of course, should be none of the messages)

 ### Technical note